 The most serious test of any president is whether and how they reduce global nuclear dangers and avoid miscalculation in a nuclear crisis.
 There is ample reason to be concerned that Donald Trump and his team may not pass the test.
 To succeed or at least avoid major mistakes, the Trump administration must discard reckless rhetoric and learn how to build on previous presidents’ substantial efforts to reduce nuclear dangers and move toward a world without nuclear weapons.

 Daryl G Kimball has written a contribution to the Fabian Society pamphlet, The Age of Trump: Foreign policy challenges for the left, published today.

 Daryl is executive director of the independent, non-governmental Arms Control Association based in Washington DC.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.